Most of Aruba's visitors enjoy the convenience of air travel by flying into Aruba's state-of-the-art Queen Beatrix International Airport.

 Visitors who want to explore Aruba's neighboring islands must travel via airplane.
 Short island-hopping flights are available from Aruba to the nearby islands of Bonaire and Curaçao.
 Since Aruba has a major international airport, connecting flights to other countries are also available.

-The following chart enables you to reach one of the regional air charter services.
+Check out this next table if you want to call one of the regional air charter services.

 |(297) 587-9197||Mkco 17 F - Gatu|